CS

 Buy the Mitsubishi Express if: You want the lower entry price, need more boot space, or prefer Mitsubishi's approach to design and ownership experience.

-Buy the Kia PV5 if: You prioritise performance, want lower running costs, value a longer warranty, or prefer Kia's approach to design and ownership experience.
+Buy the Kia PV5 if: You prioritise performance, value a longer warranty, or prefer Kia's approach to design and ownership experience.

 The Verdict

-The Mitsubishi Express takes 3 of 5 key spec categories and comes in at a lower price.
-The Kia PV5 will save you roughly $1,145 a year in fuel.
+This is genuinely close.
+The Mitsubishi Express and Kia PV5 trade blows across the spec sheet, and neither runs away with an outright win.
 If boot space matters, the Mitsubishi Express has a clear edge.
 The Kia PV5 adds peace of mind with a longer 7-year warranty.
 The best pick depends on what you value most.
 Explore the full specs for each model below.

 Disclaimer: All information in this comparison was believed to be correct at the time of publishing (20 April 2026).
 Prices are manufacturer recommended retail prices (RRP) and may vary by state, dealer, and options.
 Driveaway costs include estimated on-road costs for Victoria.
 Fuel economy figures are WLTP/ADR combined cycle.
 Specifications can change without notice.
 Always verify with the manufacturer before making a purchase decision.
 CarSorted does not accept payment for recommendations.